vosonlab/SocialMediaLab/README.md

 ## Using the Magrittr's pipe interface

-The process of authentication, data collection and creating social network can be expressed with the 3 verb functions: Authenticate, Collect and Create.
-The following are some of the examples from the MAN page expressed with the pipe interface.
+The process of authentication, data collection and creating social network can be expressed with the 3 verb functions: *Authenticate*, *Collect* and *Create*.
+The following are some of the examples from the package documentation expressed with the pipe interface.

-The arguments for the Authenticate function is always camelCased, i.e. appID, appSecret, apiKey, apiSecret, accessToken, accessTokenSecret, useCachedToken, extendedPermissions, createToken.

 ```{r}
 require(magrittr)